2008 Arizona Cardinals season: Week 1: at San Francisco 49ers

 The Cardinals began their 2008 campaign on the road against their NFC West rival, the San Francisco 49ers.
-In the first quarter, Arizona took flight as kicker Neil Rackers got a 25-yard field goal.
-The 49ers responded with RB Frank Gore's 41-yard TD run.
-In the second quarter, the Cardinals responded with QB Kurt Warner completing a one-yard TD pass to WR Larry Fitzgerald, yet San Francisco tied the game with kicker Joe Nedney getting a 39-yard field goal.
-In the third quarter, the Cardinals began to soar as Rackers got a 31-yard field goal, along with rookie RB Tim Hightower getting a two-yard TD run.
-In the fourth quarter, the 49ers tried to respond with Nedney getting a 30-yard field goal.
-Afterwards, Rackers' 30-yard field goal sealed the victory for Arizona.
+In the first quarter, Arizona took a lead, as kicker Neil Rackers converted a 25-yard field goal.
+The 49ers responded with Running back Frank Gore's 41-yard Touchdown run.
+In the second quarter, the Cardinals responded with Quarterback Kurt Warner completing a one-yard Touchdown pass to Receiver Larry Fitzgerald.
+San Francisco tied the game with kicker Joe Nedney's 39-yard field goal.
+In the third quarter, the Cardinals took back the lead, as Rackers kicked a 31-yard field goal, along with rookie Running Back Tim Hightower scoring a touchdown on a two-yard rush.
+In the fourth quarter, the 49ers tried to respond, with Nedney kicking a 30-yard field goal.
+Rackers' 30-yard field goal ultimately sealed the victory for Arizona.

 With the win, the Cardinals began their season at 1–0.